curl/everything-curl/curl-bugs.md

-The test suite is meant to be possible to run after you've built curl yourself and there are a fair amount of volunteers who also help out by running the test suite automatically a few days per day to make sure the latest commits get a run.
+The test suite is meant to be possible to run after you've built curl yourself and there are a fair amount of volunteers who also help out by running the test suite automatically a few times per day to make sure the latest commits get a run.
 This way, we hopefully discover the worst flaws pretty soon after they were introduced.